-This is the percentage of residents who have received the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This indicates the percentage of residents who were administered the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Great Plains Nursing and Rehabilitation, 17.1% Percentage of Patients
+In Great Plains Nursing and Rehabilitation, 8.92% of Patients

 Ability to Keep Residents Mobile

-In Great Plains Nursing and Rehabilitation, 16.36% Percentage of Residents
+In Great Plains Nursing and Rehabilitation, 1.73% of Residents

 Short-term Care: Rehospitalizations

-In Great Plains Nursing and Rehabilitation, 16.36 Percentage of Residents Rehospitalized
+In Great Plains Nursing and Rehabilitation, 1.73% of Residents Rehospitalized

-This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is a correlation between keeping patients out of the emergency room and the quality of care.
+This indicates the number of times residents are rehospitalized per thousand days of short-term patient care.
+There is a correlation between reduced hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Great Plains Nursing and Rehabilitation, 66.86% Percentage of Resident
+In Great Plains Nursing and Rehabilitation, 100% of Resident